A BLAZE in a double-decker bus caused traffic chaos on one of Dorset's busiest roads this afternoon.

 “The bus, which is written off, will now be subject to a full investigation in conjunction with the manufacturer.
 The five customers were safely picked up by helpful passing motorists and the police.”

-Staff at Bournemouth Airport were warned of potential disruption to flights as a result of thick plumes of smoke spiralling into the air, but no planes were affected.
+Bournemouth Airport were warned of potential disruption to flights as a result of thick plumes of smoke spiralling into the air, but no planes were affected.